Follow these simple steps to make your home a healthier place.

 Make a no-smoking rule in your home.

-Cigarette smoke, including secondhand smoke, can cause an asthma or allergy attack.
+Cigarette smoke, including secondhand smoke, can cause an asthma attack.
 Ask your guests to smoke outside.
 If you smoke, make a plan to quit today.

 Avoid burning wood inside your home.